-If you progress to Honours (years 3 and 4) you will develop an indepth understanding of the principles of genetics including: classical foundation of genetics; the application of genetics to understand evolution, populations, biological function, and disease; molecular genetics using model organisms; and human genetics.
+If you progress to Honours (years 3 and 4) you will develop an in-depth understanding of the principles of genetics and biomolecular science, including: classical foundation of genetics; the application of genetics to understand evolution, populations, biological function, and disease; molecular genetics using model organisms; and human genetics.

 During fourth year you will choose four advanced Honours option courses to study in greater depth.
 You will also undertake an independent research project with one of the genetics research teams, which can lead to a contribution to scientific manuscripts.
 Laboratory work and small-group teaching are important parts of the Honours programme, allowing you to develop problem-solving, group-working and communication skills.

-You can take Genetics as an MSci, which includes an additional placement year, between the third and final years of the degree.
-This is normally spent doing research in industry or some other organisation such as a research institute in the UK or overseas.
+You can take Genetics as an MSci, which includes an additional work placement year, between the third and final years of the degree.
+This is normally spent doing research in industry or an organisation such as a research institute in the UK or overseas.

 The list of available final-year optional courses is subject to change each year.
 In addition, places in optional courses may be limited, so students are not guaranteed a place on a particular final-year option.